dvreeze/ocp-java-17-learning/doc/chapter08-lambdas-and-functional-interfaces.md

 ### Working with built-in functional interfaces

-The most fundamental built-in functional interface in package `java.util.function` is `Function&lt;T, R&gt;`, which is the *functional interface* type for functions from `T` to `R`.
+The most fundamental built-in functional interface in package `java.util.function` is `Function<T, R>`, which is the *functional interface* type for functions from `T` to `R`.
 The *single abstract method* signature is `apply(T)`.

 Let's "rediscover" some other widely used built-in functional interfaces: